jfmaeck/uicc/src/components/_headline.md

 In a text document we add sensible margins to our uicc-headlines to visually structure the document outline.

+Add the `uicc-headline--firstInText` modifier if you do not need a top margin.

     @example
     <h1 class="uicc-headline uicc-headline--h0 uicc-headline--text uicc-headline--firstInText">Heading 0</h1>
     <h1 class="uicc-headline uicc-headline--h1 uicc-headline--text uicc-headline--firstInText">Heading 1</h1>